 These cells come from hematopoietic stem cells found in the bone marrow.
 These cells are called stem cells because they give rise to all the cells in the blood and immune system.
 Once mature, these cells travel to lymphoid organs such as lymph nodes which are found throughout the body.
 Large numbers of these cells can also be found in an area of inflammation caused by infection or injury.

-Most cancers made up of B cells are part of a group of cancers called lymphoma.
-The most common types of B cell lymphoma are small lymphocytic lymphoma, follicular lymphoma, diffuse large B cell lymphoma, mantle cell lymphoma, and marginal zone lymphoma.
+Most cancers made up of B cells are part of a group of cancers called lymphoma and the most common types are small lymphocytic lymphoma, follicular lymphoma, diffuse large B cell lymphoma, mantle cell lymphoma, and extranodal marginal zone lymphoma.

 Doctors wrote this article to help you read and understand your pathology report.
 Contact us with any questions about this article or your pathology report.
 Read this article for a more general introduction to the parts of a typical pathology report.